 From 2014 to 2016 he helped promote the value of an arts education at Victoria University of Wellington.
 He was also engaged as a report writer and editor by MFAT, Victoria Business School and GNS Science.

-During 2017 Chris has been engaged on short-term contracts to provide communications advice to the Ministry of Culture & Heritage and the Ministry of Health.
+During 2017 and early 2018 Chris was engaged on short-term contracts to provide communications advice to the Ministry of Culture & Heritage, the Ministry of Health and Hutt Valley District Health Board.

 With All Told, he engages associates experienced in working with exporters and those best suited to an assignment.
 As the associates work from home-based offices, overheads are minimised and this is reflected in the fees for clients.